openrewrite/rewrite-docs/tutorials/automatically-fix-checkstyle-violations.md

 ## Known Limitations

-We don't have Rewrite recipes implemented for all publicly available policies.
+We don't have OpenRewrite recipes implemented for all publicly available policies.
 If you find a checkstyle policy violation you'd like automated, visit the [rewrite](https://github.com/openrewrite/rewrite) repository and file an issue.

 {% hint style="info" %}
 Checkstyle configuration loading only informs the behavior of recipes, not which recipes are active.
-Regardless of the presence or non-presence of Checkstyle configuration, Rewrite will never apply any refactoring you do not explicitly activate.
+Regardless of the presence or non-presence of Checkstyle configuration, OpenRewrite will never apply any refactoring you do not explicitly activate.
 {% endhint %}